-It’s been awhile since I shared a Fab Five Friday but here we go!
-My brain is on overload from all the smart and energetic speakers I heard this week at a conference.
-I wanted to share a few people that I met and enjoyed.
-Here’s five fantastic articles that will get you thinking and help you in your social media marketing.
+It’s been a while since I shared a Fab Five Friday, but here we go!
+Here are five fantastic articles that will get you thinking and help you with your social media marketing.

-3 steps to selling more (the secret? eliminate the ahscrewits) Damn, his videos are good.
+Here’s a quick video called 3 steps to selling more (the secret? eliminate the ahscrewits) from Derek.
+Damn, his videos are good.